geoffreysperl/geoffreysperl/README.md

 🌱 I’m currently learning and using Markdown, Hugo, and Jekyll (and I am planning on returning to school to get my secondary education teaching certificate).
 No, I'm not a coder, but I recognize the importance code has in all facets of today's world—and I want to bring that to the classroom.

-📫 You can reach me on my website at [geoffreysperl.com](https://geoffreysperl.com).

 <!---
 geoffreysperl/geoffreysperl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.